earthly/website/blog/_posts/2023-10-26-python-c-extension.md

 <figcaption>Here is a our header. ( [full source](https://github.com/earthly/mergefast/tree/v2/mergefast) )</figcaption>

-We also have a bind.c, where there are a lot of little details to get right.
+We also need a bind.c, where there are a lot of little details to get right.
 Lets go slowly through them, as this is where I initially got stuck.

 ### 1. Declaring Our PyMethodDef Function